How to Properly Fill Out an HCFA 1500 Form

 The most important part of the required benefits portion is to note the section that I bolded “struck by the motor vehicle”.
 Meaning the patient or yourself only gets afforded PIP coverage if they were in a motor vehicle accident.
-So how does the requirements and the HCFA coincide?
+So how do the requirements and the HCFA coincide?

 A standard HCFA form has 33 categories of boxes to be either filled in or checked off.
 Some boxes have sub-parts, but there is only one box that can indicate whether this person was in an auto accident or not.
 THAT IS BOX 10b.

 What Can I Do If a Make an Error on My HCFA?

 A lot of people will try to resubmit the billing to the insurance company.
 What usually happens is that they have to print a new HCFA, which prints a new date on box 31.
 Therefore, when it is submitted, the insurance company will then deny the claim for untimely billing.